 Speaking to an attorney can be beneficial to resolving a financial compensation claim.
 Your lawyer can help secure evidence by obtaining video recordings of the event captured by store cameras or in public area or talk to eyewitnesses before they forget what happened.
 Your lawyer will build your case on solid evidence even if its obtained much later after the incident or event occurred.

-What is the Best Way to Handle a Premises Liability Case?
+What is the Best Way to Handle an Illinois Premises Liability Case?

 What do I Need to Prove in Court to Win an Illinois Premises Liability Case?

 - The defect existed on the property